-I think the main difference between Foodelity and other food box delivery companies such as Hello Fresh and Gousto is that we are focussed on providing outstanding meals for events and special occasions – dinner parties, special dinner for 2, family lunches, etc with multiple courses.
-To do this we offer a wide selection of starters, mains, desserts and cheeses along with matching wines for our customers to choose from, with recipes suitable from the novice to experienced cook, and provide meat, fish, vegetarian and vegan dishes.
+I think the main difference between Foodelity and other food box delivery companies such as Hello Fresh and Gousto is that we are focused on providing outstanding meals for events and special occasions – dinner parties, special dinner for 2, family lunches, etc with multiple courses.
+To do this we offer a wide selection of starters, mains, desserts and cheeses along with matching wines for our customers to choose from, with recipes suitable from the novice to the experienced cook, and provide meat, fish, vegetarian and vegan dishes.

 Who are you targeting with Foodelity?
 Do you have a certain type of person in mind?

 You have some fantastic suppliers, do they ever suggest menus to you?
 For example, whats in season or what they can get hold of?

 Thanks, we think our suppliers are brilliant and allow us to offer the very best products to our customers.
 We consult with them on a regular basis to find out what British produce is in season and base our menus around this.
 For example, we will be launching autumnal dishes in September offering more game and root vegetable options, and our offering will continually be updated throughout the year to reflect when ingredients are at their best.

 For main: Bacon wrapped Monkfish Tail with Oven Roasted Cherry Tomatoes and New Potatoes.
 I’d never cooked Monkfish before but it was meaty and really delicious.
 I wouldn’t have put thyme with fish but it really worked well.